Shagshag/prestashop-documentation/CountyCore.md

 * Visibility: **public**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
-* This property is defined in classes\County.php line 34
+* This property is defined in [classes/County.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/County.php#34)

 ### $id_state